Consensas/information-passport/docs/Technical.md

 A **Vaccination Passport** is an Information Passport that provides digital proof of a Vaccination.
-A **Test Result Passport** is an Information Passport that provides digital proof a some test having been performed.
+A **Test Result Passport** is an Information Passport that provides digital proof of some test having been performed.

 ### Technology Stack